 The purpose of the cost proposal format below is to allow offerors to submit pricing in a consistent manner that the State can evaluate and score.
-The amount indicated below will be used to establish a billing/payment plan in the resultant contract.
+The cost proposal will be used to establish a billing/payment plan in the resultant contract.